pujols/OSU_CSE_3521_5521_2020AU/HW_3_programming_Set/HW_3_Porgramming/Readme.md

 * Carmen submission:
 Submit a .zip file named `name.number.zip` (e.g., `chao.209.zip`), which contains the following files
   - your completed python script `NaiveBayes.py`
+  - your improved python script `NaiveBayes_improved.py` (see **NaiveBayes Classification: improvement (20 pts)** below)
+  - A short report (no more than one page), saved as a pdf named `name.number.pdf` (see **What to submit** at the end)

 * Collaboration: You may discuss the homework with your classmates.
 However, you need to write your own solutions and submit them separately.
 In your submission, you need to list with whom you have discussed the homework.
-Please list each classmate's name and name.number (e.g., Wei-Lun Chao, chao.209) as a row at the end of `NaiveBayes.py`.
+Please list each classmate's name and name.number (e.g., Wei-Lun Chao, chao.209) as a row at the end of `NaiveBayes.py` and in the short report.
 Please consult the syllabus for what is and is not acceptable collaboration.

 ## Implementation instructions